Updeated by Pete Clark 18th Nov 2023

 Primitive Ciutadella human settlements can be found in the area dating back to 2000 B.C. and across other parts of the island.
 There are many preserved archaeological sites on the island as some of the structures are well known.
 The Talaiot is a tower assembly and one construction that is probably one of the most photographed is Taulus, a 'T' shaped megaliths.

 There is also a Roman settlement of Lamo, now Ciutadella, which dates back to 73-74 A.D.
-The city was given municipality all those years ago by Emperor Vespasian.
+The city was given a municipality all those years ago by Emperor Vespasian.
 The great thing is all this history is out in the open for all to see and explore.

 We now move to the Middle Ages and the city became the island's Political Administrative hub and stayed that way through hundreds of years under Arab Rule.
-The island then became under Christian rule in the 13th century after a winning battle from King Alfonso III.
+The island then became under Christian rule in the 13th century after a winning battle with King Alfonso III.
 It was only when the British took the island and ruled over Menorca, was decided to move the capital to Mahón which has the second natural deepest port in the world.

 One of the best reasons Ciutadella is such a joy to visit is that most of the streets and charming Es Born with the old parade ground, can be explored on foot.
 The focal point is the parade ground which has an obelisk dominating the traditional square.
 This is then the ideal meeting place for all the local festivities and social events in the city.